 Haptic feedback is one of the iPhone's most underrated features.
 With Face ID, you'll feel a satisfying tap or two when buying something in the App Store or iTunes, unlocking protected notes, viewing saved passwords in Settings, and the list goes on.
-For the first time, Apple has added haptic feedback when unlocking your iPhone via Face ID, as well as a way to disable haptic feedback entirely.
+For the first time, Apple has added haptic feedback when unlocking your iPhone via Face ID, as well as a way to disable haptic feedback for Face ID entirely.

 The haptic feedback switch for Face ID is just one of the many new features finding their way to iPhones in iOS 13.
-Apple has packed over 200 fun changes to the upcoming update, including system-wide dark mode, an overhauled Photos app, and so much more.
+Apple has packed over 200 fun changes to the upcoming update, including system-wide Dark Mode, an overhauled Photos app, and so much more.

 Have an iPhone?
 Check out all 200+ new features coming in iOS 13.